ubco-mds-2025-labs/project-step-2-chongwensun1992-beep/README.md

 All requirements for **DATA 533 – Project Step 2** have been fully
 satisfied:

--   ✔ Four independent test classes\
+-   ✔ Four independent test classes
--   ✔ Multiple test cases with ≥ four assertions\
+-   ✔ Multiple test cases containing four or more assertions
--   ✔ Usage of unittest lifecycle methods\
+-   ✔ Proper use of unittest lifecycle methods
--   ✔ Test suite included\
+-   ✔ A complete test suite implementation
--   ✔ GitHub collaboration with branches, PRs, and shared contribution
+-   ✔ GitHub collaboration demonstrated through branches, pull requests, and shared contributions